SethiAbhinav/Color-Detection/README.md

 # Color-Detection
-Detecting the colors in an image with a mouse click.
+Detecting the colors in an image with a mouse click on a pixel.